 Only authorized SPD users can access the system, technology, or the data.
 Access to the application is limited to SPD personnel via password-protected login credentials.
-Logs of system activity are kept for both automatic system functions and user actions which provide an audit trail to safeguard against potential unauthorized access to stored information.
+All activity within CAD (including timeline of commands issued) generates a log that is auditable.

-Data is securely input and used on SPD's password-protected network with access limited to authorized detectives and identified supervisory personnel.
+Data is securely input and used on SPD's password-protected network with access limited to authorized users.

-The entire system is located on the SPD network which is protected by industry standard firewalls.
-The Seattle IT Department performs routine monitoring of the SPD network.
+The entire system is located on the SPD network that is protect by industry standard firewalls.
+ITD performs routine monitoring of the SPD network.